friedrich-de/AnimecardsWebsite/docs/yomitan_audio.md

 <insert video of clicking yomitan with no audio>

-I have created an audio source that uses several techniques to ensure you **always** get high quality audio for your Yomitan cards.
+I have created the biggest audio source that not only has the biggest collection of human pronunciations but also uses several techniques to ensure you **always** get high quality audio for your Yomitan cards.
 Here is what it can do:

 ## Match alternative forms